Create a shortcut

 I pretty much always want to commit all of my unstaged files - otherwise how do I know if I’ve missed something crucial from my commit?

-Note the -e .vs/ ignores a folder Visual Studio takes an exclusive lock on, so some files cannot be deleted without closing Visual Studio.
-Omit this part if you don’t use Visual Studio.
+-e .vs/ignores a folder Visual Studio takes an exclusive lock on, so some files cannot be deleted without closing Visual Studio.
+Omit this part if you don’t use Visual Studio. -

 I invariably forget to set the upstream when creating a new local branch, so I can do

-and now git push-branch will automatically set the upstream when I push a branch.
+git push-branchwill automatically set the upstream when I push a branch. -

 When you’ve finished working on your branch and you want to create a Pull Request: